Description

 Bridging the Observability Gap: Using eBPF for GPU Workload Identification

-Widely used for ML workloads, GPUs are typically SIMT accelerators with threads in warps on SMs, organized into blocks, launched as kernels, using multi-level memory hierarchies (registers, shared/LDS, L2, device memory) and limited preemption.
-This complexity creates rich but challenging behavior patterns for observability and customization.
-Today, many tracing tools for GPU workloads sit at...
+Widely used for ML workloads, GPUs are typically SIMT accelerators with threads in warps on SMs, organized into blocks, launched as kernels, using multi-level memory hierarchies (registers, shared/LDS, L2, device memory), and with complex CPU side orchestration in kernel driver and userspace runtime.
+This complexity creates rich but challenging behavior patterns for observability and...

 This talk aims to introduce the audience to Python-BPF, a project that enables developers to write eBPF programs in pure Python.
 We allow a reduced Python grammar to be used for the eBPF-specific parts of code.